Leandro Leviste: Flood control projects scandal

-On August 26, 2025, Leviste filed bribery and corruption cases against suspended Department of Public Works and Highways (DPWH) Batangas 1st District Engineer Abelardo Calalo before the Office of the Batangas Provincial Prosecutor, alleging that Calalo attempted to bribe him to stop a House probe into alleged corruption involving DPWH’s flood control and infrastructure projects in the district.
-He also urged Calalo to serve as a state witness in such investigation.
+On August 26, 2025, Leviste filed bribery and corruption cases against suspended Department of Public Works and Highways (DPWH) Batangas first district Engineer Abelardo Calalo before the Office of the Batangas Provincial Prosecutor, alleging that Calalo attempted to bribe him to stop a House probe into alleged corruption involving DPWH's flood control and infrastructure projects in the district.
+He also urged Calalo to serve as a state witness in such an investigation.